rust-lang/rust/src/doc/rustc/src/platform-support/aarch64-apple-darwin.md

 This target supports host tools and cross-compilation.
 It provides the full standard library including std and alloc.

-Binaries built for this target expect a Apple Silicon Mac.
+Binaries built for this target expect a Apple Silicon Mac on macOS 11.0 Big Sur+.

 ### Format